h2oai/h2o-3/h2o-docs/src/product/data-munging/target-encoding.rst

 Blended Average
 '''''''''''''''

-The ``blended_avg`` parameter defines if the target average should be weighted based on the count of the group.
+The ``blended_avg`` (R)/``blending_avg`` (Python) parameter defines whether the target average should be weighted based on the count of the group.
 It is often the case, that some groups may have a small number of records and the target average will be unreliable.
 To prevent this, the blended average takes a weighted average of the group's target value and the global target value.

 Noise Level
 '''''''''''

-The ``noise_level`` parameter determines if random noise should be added to the target average.
+The ``noise_level`` (R)/``noise`` (Python) parameter determines if random noise should be added to the target average.

 Perform Target Encoding
 ~~~~~~~~~~~~~~~~~~~~~~~